Giving birth can be a daunting prospect and having a supportive birth partner can make a big difference to your experience.

-Who should you choose as your birth partner?
+Who should I choose as my birth partner?

 Almost 90% of pregnant women have their baby’s dad as their birth partner, according to our 2016 survey of nearly 2,000 parents.
 But it’s up to you to choose who would be the best person to be with you.

 Your partner: most women want their partner at the birth, as they feel comforted by their presence and can communicate well with each other.
 Seeing their baby being born is also an unforgettable experience for the father-to-be.